Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Insurers tend to view type 2 diabetes as less of a health risk than type 1 diabetes because it develops later in life and can often be managed with diet, exercise, and sometimes medication, [1] while type 1 diabetes requires lifelong insulin therapy.
-[2] As a result, you may have less expensive rates with type 2 than type 1.
+[2] As a result, you may be able to pay less expensive life insurance rates — and have greater approval odds — if you have diabetes type 2 than if you do type 1.

 A note on person-first language